mhaddad20/mhaddad20/README.md

   👯 I’m looking to collaborate with other developers

-  🥅 2022 goals: Make more projects and contribute to Open Source
+  🥅 2025 goals: Make more projects and contribute to Open Source

   ⚡ Fun fact: I love to make photos and videos

   🔭 I just launched my portfolio: https://mhaddad20.github.io/

-  💼 See my Personal Website and Resume: https://mhaddad.netlify.app/

 **Familiar Tech Stack:**